MuhammadAmirSaeed66/MNL-BO/README.md

 ## 🚀 Overview

-Bayesian Optimization (BO) is a widely used framework for optimizing expensive black-box functions.
-Traditional BO methods commonly rely on Gaussian process surrogates, which work well for continuous domains but may struggle with categorical and mixed-variable search spaces.
+Bayesian Optimization (BO) is widely used for optimizing expensive black-box functions.
+Traditional BO methods rely on Gaussian process surrogates, which perform well in continuous domains but encounter difficulties in categorical and mixed-variable settings.

-This repository implements **MNL-BO**, a preference-based Bayesian optimization framework that replaces the Gaussian process surrogate with a **Multinomial Logit (MNL)** model trained from pairwise preference comparisons.
+This repository implements **MNL-BO**, a preference-based Bayesian optimization framework using a **Multinomial Logit (MNL)** surrogate trained from pairwise comparisons.

-The proposed framework provides an interpretable surrogate model for categorical alternatives while allowing continuous, discrete, and categorical variables to be handled within a unified optimization workflow.

 ---

 ## ✨ Key Contributions

-- Preference-based Bayesian optimization using a Multinomial Logit surrogate
+* Multinomial Logit surrogate for BO
-- Natural handling of categorical and mixed-variable decision spaces
+* Natural handling of categorical variables
-- Pairwise comparison-based learning mechanism
-- Acquisition functions balancing exploration and exploitation
-- Reproducible experiments for:
-  - Purely categorical benchmark problem
+* Unified framework for mixed-variable optimization
+* Preference-based learning using pairwise comparisons
+* Evaluated on:

+  * Categorical benchmark
-  - Combinatorial Traveling Salesman Problem
+  * Traveling Salesman Problem
-  - Mixed-variable pressure vessel design optimization
+  * Pressure vessel design
-- Comparisons against random search, local search, classical metaheuristics, and SMAC-inspired tree-based BO baselines

 ---